 Happy New year everyone!
-Here’s hoping that peace, prosperity and common sense prevails all through the shuffle of calendar this year:)
+Here’s hoping that peace, prosperity and common sense prevails all through the shuffle of the calendar this year:)

-Sitting by the cinders at Himalayan valley, the madness and methods of world don’t really engulf me.
+Sitting by the cinders at Himalayan valley, the madness and methods of the world don’t really engulf me.
 It is on such cold evenings that I am reminded of a story Rusty once told me in my puppy days.
-This is a story for my little friends and those of you who still have a kid lurking beneath your mustache and mascara.
+This is a story for my little friends and those of you who still have a kid lurking beneath your moustache and mascara.

 So like all stories of yore, it so begins…

 A short story from the dog

 Once upon a time there was a little girl who wanted a puppy.
 She asked her mother if they could go to the puppy shop and get one cute little ball of fur.

 She said to her mother, “Maa, I want a dog.”